-Although demand for flour in the local market had softened during the year because of Covid-19 related closures and precautionary measures, Al-Matahin maintained good cost control on its operational expenses and managed to achieve an operating profit of BD 305,240 for the year.
+Although demand for flour in the local market was suppressed at the start of the year because of Covid-19 related market dynamics and general precautionary measures across the local economy, Al-Matahin ensured that additional cost control measures were undertaken to preserve its operating profitability.
+These measures were integral in the achievement of operating profits of BD 226,832 for the year.

-Overall, Al-Matahin achieved a net profit for the year amounting to BD 1,086,159.
-In line with the results achieved, the Board of Directors has made the following recommendations to the shareholders for the year ending 31 December 2020:
+Overall, Al-Matahin achieved a net profit for the year amounting to BD 3,946,872.
+In line with the results achieved, the Board of Directors has made the following recommendations to the shareholders for the year ending 31 December 2021:

-- Distribute cash dividends to shareholders at the rate of 15 fils per share (or 15% of the paid-up capital) totaling BD 372,384. - Allocate an amount of BD 60,000 as a remuneration for the members of the Board of Directors (already provided for in the net profit figure stated above). - Allocate an amount of BD 20,000 for charitable works.
+- Distribute cash dividends to shareholders at the rate of 25 fils per share (or 25% of the paid-up capital) totaling BD 620,640. - Allocate an amount of BD 60,000 as a remuneration for the members of the Board of Directors - Allocate an amount of BD 20,000 for charitable works - Transfer an amount of BD 3,246,232 to the Retained Earnings Account.